bencheee/woofdotcom/README.md

 - [GitHub](https://github.com/) is used to store the projects code after being pushed from Git.

 - [Photopea](https://www.photopea.com/) is free online photo editor which was used to edit and optimize background image, logo and all card images.

+- [Redketchup](https://redketchup.io/bulk-image-resizer) was used to convert large number of images.

 - [Font Awesome](https://fontawesome.com/) was used to add icons for aesthetic and UX purposes.